mapbox/dr-ui/docs/src/pages/batfish-helpers.md

 navOrder: 2
 prependJs:
   - "import navigation from '@mapbox/batfish/data/navigation';"
+  - "import topics from '@mapbox/batfish/data/topics';"
 ---

 # Batfish helpers

 Dr. UI has two functions that are used in `dataSelectors` in `batfish.config.js` to help build page metadata and site hierarchy.
 Each data selector has tests to assert the shape of the data.

+These dataset functions often use the page's relative pathname as a unique identifier.

 ## Navigation